Contents

-Implementing a strategic plan in local government requires committed team work.
+Strategic plan implementation in local government requires committed team work.
 You can craft a brilliant strategic plan, but without engaged employees pushing it forward, that plan is likely to stall out.
+But what are the best practices for strategic planning, and for getting your employees engaged?
+And how do you get staff not only to buy into the plan, but to actively participate in making it a reality?

 Let’s dive in.